CivicSpleen/ambry/doc/source/tutorial/docker.rst

 If you use :command:`docker compose` to create the docker images instead of :command:`python setup.py docker`, these configuration values will be useful to ensure :command:`bambry docker` uses the images created by  :command:`docker compose`.

+The UI containers are hard to use if you have to run :command:`docker ps` to find the host port, so it is more useful to setup a web proxy to rount we requests to the host to the UI containers.
+The ``jwilder/nginx-proxy`` is an easy way set up these proxies automatically.
+When the ui containers are created, a :envvar:`VIRTUAL_HOST` environmental value is automatically set, so the ``jwilder/nginx-proxy`` can automatically configure a proxy entry.
+When this proxy is in place, the :option:`docker.ui_domain` is used for the root domain of the virtual host.

 .. code-block:: yaml

     docker: